 I realise that it takes immense courage to break free from parents with strong personalities to carve out your own, but most people don’t even try.

 I was contacted by a bride’s father who had expressed an interest in my client.
 This father insisted that both parents meet before the boy and the girl meet.
 He wanted to ensure that there was a compatibility of status with the in-laws.
 He also spent the next 20 minutes grilling me on my client’s career and then concluded that this proposal wasn’t good enough.

 I am pretty sure that the bride had no idea what her father was up to behind her back.
 Through other sources, I later found out that the daughter dated a guy who is no different from this guy.
 If only it was the daughter who’d met this guy, and not her father, may be my client would’ve had a shot.

 I’ve had the exact same story with a mother as well.
 And I’ve noticed this happens very often in affluent and so called “liberal” families.

 Story 3: Assurance, or over-compensation?

-After a one-off diagnostic session, we’d jointly agreed that my client start dating without involving his parents as it was an important life experience he’d missed out on growing up, despite having very liberal parents.
-So, I shared a contact of someone that I thought he could start talking to.
+So, I connected him with someone that I thought he could start talking to independently.
 Before he could respond to the proposal, his mother called me.
 The mother and son do not live together.
 The mother called to assure me that she was completely fine with the son talking to this girl, and making his own decisions.
 She really only wanted what was best for him.
 Strangely, I felt anything but assured.